emanuelhfarias/Docker-Rails-setup/README.md

 ```sh
 $ docker-compose run web rails new . --force --database=postgresql --skip-bundle
 ```
-Now, your new project has been created.
+Your new project has been created.

-After this, discomment in the Gemfile: `gem 'therubyracer', platforms: :ruby` Now that we've changed the app's dependencies, lets build the image again:
+Uncomment in the Gemfile: `gem 'therubyracer', platforms: :ruby` Now that we've changed the app's dependencies, lets build the image again:
 ```sh
 $ docker-compose build